clangstonhinton/interactive-visualizations/README.md

 ## Example Website App

-- To see the live version of the website application, download the source code and launch index.html.
+- To see the live version of the website application, download the source code and launch index.html or follow this link: https://clangstonhinton.github.io/interactive-visualizations/.

 ## Technology